mycrl/turn-rs/README.md

 * [RFC 6062](https://datatracker.ietf.org/doc/html/rfc6062) - TCP relaying TURN extension
 * [RFC 6156](https://datatracker.ietf.org/doc/html/rfc6156) - IPv6 extension for TURN
 * TURN REST API (http://tools.ietf.org/html/draft-uberti-behave-turn-rest-00)

-turn-rs is based on WebRTC usage scenarios, so when providing support for a typical WebRTC session, most of the features that a turn server should have are already supported, and if there are no supported features, most of the time a similar mechanism is provided.As for why we don't follow RFCs, turn-rs has its own considerations, such as the fact that some RFCs are more complex to implement, but can be used in very few scenarios, or that the RFCs themselves are not well developed, and the technical specifications are rather old.

 ## Usage